 I came to media via Silicon Valley.
 Whether I am interviewing a computer scientist about her latest research or pouring over data to find my next story, I have always thrived best at the intersection of storytelling and technology.

 Prior to TR, I spanned the editorial and product teams at Quartz as a tech reporter and its first data scientist.
 I covered the future of cities, helped build a Westworld chatbot, and prototyped machine-learning models.
 My writing has also appeared in Mother Jones, Sierra, New Republic, How We Get To Next, Grist, and other publications.
 In a past life, I was an application engineer at a Google X urban sustainability spinoff.

 I graduated from MIT with a B.S. in Mechanical Engineering and minor in Energy Studies.
-There, I founded an environmentally-conscious fashion show, earned the highest undergraduate student leadership award for my campus sustainability work, conducted research at the MIT Media Lab, and sang in a cappella.
+In my spare time, I founded an environmentally-conscious fashion show, earned the highest student leadership award for my campus sustainability work, and sang in a cappella.